 “Wait!!
 What??
 What’s that??”

-Turns out internet has been feeding us the wrong ideas all along and surprisingly everything women have been infamously known for.
+Turns out internet has been feeding us the wrong ideas all along and I realized men are everything that women have been infamously known for.

 -Men are not all that cool and venturesome.

 -They like to weigh the pros and cons and crush the spirit of a spontaneous plan

 -They do not hesitate to turn down the ideas presented by extremely hormonal women.

 We were running short of time and I could see my travel limitations becoming non-negotiable therefore Mr. Husband left me no choice but to draft my 13 reasons why and spam his mailbox and his mind over the next couple of weeks.
 In return there was a substantial increase in my knowledge about a man’s rustic understanding of a pregnant woman’s anatomy and how it is vulnerable to the potential risks of travelling.